AntJanus/programmers-proverbs/README.md

 ***

-#### When you reach bearded-level, there are at least a hundred grey-beards above you.
+#### When you reach wizened engineer-level, there are at least a hundred wizened engineers above you.

 ***